ZiyadBoshima/citier/README.md

 ## Overview

-This is a single-page Next.js application that allows users to request short pitches or texts about cities from a Nest.js backend.
+This is a single-page Next.js application that allows users to request short pitches about cities from a Nest.js backend.
 Users can enter a city name and request a pitch.
 The backend then delivers the pitch text, which is automatically updated in the frontend.

 ## Features